Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 * Ability to show your downloads in a grid display.
 [View the tutorial](https://www.tipsandtricks-hq.com/show-file-downloads-in-a-nice-grid-display-7273)
 * Export all the file download logs to a CSV file.
 * Ability to reset the log entries.
+* Ability to trim the download log entries.
 * Shortcode to show a number of latest downloads to your visitors.
 * Shortcode to show a number of popular downloads to your visitors.
 * Ability to disable the download monitoring (logging) for certain items (or all items).